-The Marvel Cinematic Universe has become such an indestructible force of nature that it’s difficult to imagine that the whole ordeal was a massive crapshoot.
+The Marvel Cinematic Universe has become such a fixture of pop culture that it’s difficult to imagine that the whole ordeal was a massive crapshoot.

 The biggest conceit of the MCU has been its ability to straddle a thousand different heroes—each with their own stories, casts, and universes—into one cohesive whole.
 It’s a balancing act like nothing that’s ever been attempted before in the hundred years of filmmaking.
 A lot of the brand’s success can be attributed to the way that each individual story adheres to the rules of its own specific universe.
 The Captain America movies serve a different purpose than the Spiderman movies, and all the movies in the Captain America trilogy have to feel like they belong together.